Plush47/takehome/README.md

 # Usage

 The application was written in python programming language.
-The application "TakeHome1.py" when run in the terminal using the "python TakeHome1.py" command, you will be prompted to enter a keyword that best identifies with the what you are searching for.
+The application "TakeHome1.py" when run in the terminal using the "python TakeHome1.py" command, you will be prompted to enter a keyword that best identifies with what you are searching for.

-The indexed file that indicates the Name, Size and Content-type of the test_data is generated in the index.json file
+The indexed file that indicates the Name, Size and Content-type of the test_data is generated in the index.json file.
+This file can be found in the test_data branch.

+Thanks.